svalinn/parastell/README.md

 ## Install Python Dependencies

-This guide will use the conda and mamba package managers to install Python dependencies.
+This guide will use the conda package manager to install Python dependencies.
 Conda provides straight-forward installation of Python packages and switching between different collections of Python packages through the use of [environments](https://conda.io/projects/conda/en/latest/user-guide/concepts/environments.html).

 If you have not already installed conda, you can use one of the following installers to do so:
 - [Miniforge](https://github.com/conda-forge/miniforge)
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - [Anaconda](https://www.anaconda.com/)

-Mamba is a faster, more reliable conda alternative that is fully compatible with conda packages.
-Mamba is available via conda (note that Miniforge ships with mamba already installed).

-### Option 1: Using the ParaStell Environment File

 A working conda environment with all ParaStell Python dependencies can be found in this repository's `environment.yml` file.
 To create the corresponding `parastell_env` conda environment on your machine, create the environment from the `environment.yml` file and activate the new environment: